 The page has turned on another year and now we begin the hard work of writing a new chapter.
 As the clock counts down to midnight, people all over the world reflect on past successes and mistakes and looking forward, imagining what they can do to improve upon themselves and their lives.

-Diversifying Your Patient Population
+1. Diversify Your Patient Population

 In general, most analyses suggest that no one payer should hold more than a 25% share of a practice’s populations of patients.
-The reasoning here is simple: you don’t want to be left holding the bag if that patient and his/her insurance company can or will not pay for your services.
+The reasoning here is simple: you don’t want to be left holding the bag if that patient and their insurance company can or will not pay for your services.

 Beyond that though, it’s wise to have a varied mix of ages within your patient population.

 If you’re serving primarily Medicare patients, it would be a wise plan to start reaching out to younger people in high schools and colleges especially with those under the age of 26 now predominantly under their parents’ health care plans.